I Hate Debt, But the Reasons Why Might Surprise You

 When we say "Give Every Dollar a Job," we mean only the dollars you have, and then spending based on those decisions.
 It’s simple, powerful, and assures that you’re spending less than you're earning.
 It’s the only way that you will really get ahead.

-Check out our comprehensive guide for more information about how to get out of debt.
+Check out our comprehensive guide for more information about how to pay off debt.

 Debt Restricts Your Choices